-Number of Enrolled Students Receiving Aid, Fall 2001
+Number of Enrolled Students Receiving Aid, Fall 2002

 H2.
-List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
+Number of Enrolled Students Receiving Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and received financial aid.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort receiving the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.